kblok/TelegramBotFriend/README.md

  * **-f --dropboxfile**: Data source file with the chat history
  * **-m --memefile**: Comma separated file with the meme list, expressed as "trigger word,meme url"
  * **-a --autofeed**: If 1 the bot will feed the chat source with new incoming messages
+ * **-e --joinevery**: Sets how many messages the bot should wait before stepping into the conversation.
+It will join after a random number of messages between joinevery and joinevery * 2

 ## Docker install